-The Convention of Biological Diversity (CBD) adopted the concept to understanding trophic interactions and how fisheries affect, using the mean trophic level (MTL) and primary production requires (PPR) as ones of the indicators for the management of sustainable fisheries exploitation (Hornborg. el.al., 2013).
+The Convention of Biological Diversity (CBD) adopted the concept to understanding trophic interactions and how fisheries affect, using the mean trophic level (MTL) and primary production required (PPR) as among the indicators for the management of sustainable fisheries exploitation (Hornborg. el.al., 2013).